 The release also contained a bit of propaganda that reassured children that American forces would “guard Santa and his sleigh on his trip to and from the U.S. against possible attack from those who do not believe in Christmas.”
 That was a clear allusion to the atheistic Soviets and their fellow Communists.

-According to Van Keuren, her father always had a knack for public relations, so he arranged a phone call with a local radio station to report that CONAD had spotted an unidentified flying object that looked like a sleigh.
+According to Shoup’s daughter Terri Van Keuren, the jolly illustration sparked an idea in her father’s mind.
+Calling for his public relations officer, the colonel arranged a phone call with a local radio station to report that CONAD had spotted an unidentified flying object that looked like a sleigh.
 Other radio stations then began to phone in to get the latest update on Santa’s location, and a Christmas tradition was cemented.

 “The wires went nuts, and it got bigger and better every year,” Van Keuren says of the Santa tracking operation.
 Shoup became known as the “Santa colonel,” a nickname he embraced with pride.